Maryland's Bat Mines

 Bats are a critical component in a healthy forest ecosystem.
 They also provide significant agricultural pest control and pollination.
 Their survival is essential to our Appalachian forests.

 The Nature Conservancy is working to keep the forests of the Central Appalachians connected and healthy in the face of climate change and other invasive threats.

-WATCH: Discover how exciting new research can help researchers fight back against the dark reality of white-nose syndrome.
+Discover how exciting new research can help researchers fight back against the dark reality of white-nose syndrome.